 3. Take out the old batteries.

-4. Insert the new batteries ensuring that they are set to correct polarities.
+4. Insert the new batteries, ensuring they are set to the correct polarities.

 5. Check that the batteries are perfectly set into their respective slots.